 - Your own written statement about how the accident happened

 - Pictures of the scene of the accident if available

 - Details about your vehicle including loan documents

-Ultimately, the settlement result will depend far more upon the law firm you choose than it will almost anything else.
+Ultimately, the settlement result will depend far more upon the severity and permanency of your injuries, and how well you (yourself, or through the law firm you choose) can present those injuries to the insurance company or in a courtroom, than almost anything else.
 You can give six people the same five ingredients for a cake, but the pastry result is guaranteed to be different for each baker.
-Chances are, the best cake will be produced by the baker with the most extensive baking experience.
-Experience is also the most critical ingredient in putting together a winning accident claim.
+Many people are able to achieve a decent result “representing themselves” but chances are an experienced legal team working for you may be most critical ingredient in putting together a winning accident claim.

 When it comes to car accident settlements, it’s wise to bring in a specialist.
 Take the time to find a personal injury lawyer whose experience spans decades, not just years.
-Choose a firm with a broad range of experience in handling accident claims, a qualified support staff, and a reputation as a hard-ball negotiator because, in the end, you’ll need a proven winner on your side.
+Ask lots of questions, and choose a firm with a broad range of experience in handling accident claims, a qualified support staff, and a reputation as a hard-ball negotiator because, in the end, you’ll need a proven winner on your side.

 When you call the Millar Law Firm, we’ll schedule you for a free case evaluation.
 We will examine and evaluate the facts in your accident.
-We will help you to know precisely how to proceed.
-It is at that point, and not before, when we will be able to give you some idea of how much your accident claim will be worth in the end – only after we’ve had the opportunity to look at your special circumstances and your unique situation.
+We will help you to know precisely how to proceed and should be able to give you some idea of how much your accident claim will be worth in the end – based on your special circumstances and your unique situation.
 The Millar Law Firm will tailor your claim to fit you.
 That’s part of claiming the justice you deserve, and that’s our specialty.
 Call us today.